When you need a barrister to do work for you, there are two ways that you can instruct them:

 - If you do not have a solicitor working for you, you can go directly to a barrister yourself if they are a “Public Access” barrister.

 See Choosing and finding a barrister for more information on how you can find a Public Access barrister.
 There is more information below on how to instruct a Public Access barrister.

 Public Access barristers

 “Public Access” is the term used to describe members of the public going directly to a barrister, rather than through a solicitor.
 Not all barristers are allowed to deal with members of the public directly as they have to complete special training first.
 You can find a register of public access barristers online and you can check whether an individual barrister is registered to do public access work on our Barristers’ Register.

 If you are using a Public Access barrister you may need to do some things yourself, including conducting litigation.
 “Conducting litigation” includes filing documents at court and serving documents on others.
-"Serving documents" on another person means a formal handing over those documents to them.
+"Serving documents" on another person means a formal handing over of those documents to them.

 Before you appoint a Public Access barrister, make sure he or she explains what they can do and what you would need to do for yourself.

 If you hire a barrister using the Public Access scheme, you will not be able to apply for legal aid.
 A Public Access barrister should help you make an informed decision about whether to apply for legal aid using a solicitor, or proceed with Public Access.
 The section on Barristers’ and their fees gives more information on legal aid.

 For more on how to instruct a Public Access barrister, please see our Public Access guidance document.

 Instructing barristers on immigration and asylum legal issues